polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

       -SubscriptionName $SubscriptionName
      ```

-6. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack environment.
+6. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

 7. Verify that the operation was successful and close the Administrator: Windows PowerShell ISE window.